Mile High Club

 Psychology

-The appeal draws on novelty, transgression, and the heightened physiological arousal that can accompany the risk of being caught, an arousal-transfer effect that overlaps with exhibitionistic and risk-taking fantasy and with tease-and-denial dynamics built on anticipation and constraint.
+The appeal draws on novelty, transgression, and the heightened physiological arousal that can accompany the risk of being caught, an arousal-transfer effect that overlaps with exhibitionistic and risk-taking fantasy and with tease and denial dynamics built on anticipation and constraint.
 For many people it functions mainly as a fantasy or bucket-list curiosity, a story to tell afterwards: rather than a recurring or necessary focus of desire, which is one reason it is classed as a benign situational interest rather than a paraphilia.

 Prevalence & culture